SteelSeries Apex Pro Review

 While this new gaming keyboard innovation is certainly impressive, it’s not quite as fleshed out as the likes of the Wooting One or Razer Huntsman V2 Analog, which can bind multiple inputs to a single key at different actuation points.
 But the SteelSeries Apex Pro is £50 cheaper than the latter, with an RRP of £199.99.

 While it’s expensive, the Apex Pro more than justifies its asking price with a range of impressive features and build quality that sits among the higher echelon of devices I’ve reviewed in recent years.
 Those looking for a comfortable, robust and customisable keyboard of the highest calibre needn’t look much further than this.
+There is also now a SteelSeries Apex Pro TKL (2023), a smaller tenkeyless version of this keyboard if you fancy taking up less space on your desk.

 Price and availability